devdeliw/research/README.md

 lines up relatively with the RC slope along with a quantified error for the mag values of the slope!
 See `work/plots&data/rc_analysis_plots/`.

 The second class is similar, but a bit more accurate.
-Made especially for CMDs who's RC bar can not solely be extracted with a rectangular cutoff (see `work/plots&data/color_magnitude_diagram_plots/NRCB1 F115W-NRCB1 F212N_NRCB1 F115W_density.png`).
+It is primarily for CMDs whos RC Bar is unable to be solely cutoff using a rectangle (without including the main sequence). (see `work/plots&data/color_magnitude_diagram_plots/NRCB1 F115W-NRCB1 F212N_NRCB1 F115W_density.png`).
 It only requires two parallel lines that *roughly* define the RC bar by the upper and lower edges.